 If safety is an issue, awning or casement windows are a good idea, especially for lower floors or areas accessible from the street.
 These types of windows are more difficult for would-be intruders to pry open.
 Of course, it’s always necessary to check with local building codes in order to know how much of an opening to allow in case of fire or other emergency.
 In these instances, sliding or casement windows are suitable options for meeting those codes.

 If there are walkways near windows, however, it helps to install ones that do not swing out e.g. horizontal sliders, so that a pathway is not obstructed every time that window is used.

 For bathroom windows or ones near an entry, privacy glass gives an opaque effect that eliminates the need for window coverings.
 If a window faces a busy intersection or highway, sound control windows are a great option to block out excessive street noise.

-The important thing to know is that, with a window replacement project, you have the power to change not only the look but the way you use your existing windows.
-You can also make substantial changes such as installing sliding doors or a new bay window.
+The important thing to know is that, with a window replacement project, you have the power to change not only the appearance, but the function of your existing windows.
+For instance, you can make substantial changes by installing sliding doors or a new bay window.
+Furthermore, window treatments will also impact their look and their practicality.
 In other words, a bit of planning and careful consideration can ensure that you upgrade both your home’s appearance and its functionality at the same time.